AnhTuKaZe/License-WinRAR/README.md

 step (4) Paste the file rarreg.key into the WinRAR . folder

-step (5) You are good to go!
-Now you have WinRAR unlimited corporate license with no charge from WinRAR company !
+step (5) Now you have WinRAR unlimited corporate license with no charge from WinRAR company !